denigma/denigma/docs/main.rst

 encountered including the corresponding found solution to it.

 In contrast to papers and reviews, in Denigma *the ink is never dry*.
-It changes continously until it gets it absoluty right.
+It changes continously until it gets it absolutly right.

 Deploying Denigma